-Crocetin and Crocin are two main antioxidants present.
-Many studies suggest that saffron has anti-tumor elements.
+Crocetin and Crocin are the two main antioxidants present.
+Many studies suggest that Saffron has anti-tumor elements.

 Its antioxidants help combat the oxidative stress caused by the free radicals present in the body.

 Other studies indicate that it can work as an effective anti-cancer agent.
-The Crocin present in it is thought to be helpful in treating cancer.
+The Crocin present in it is thought to help treat cancer.

 But we need a vast amount of research to study the effect of the saffron crocus.

 Arthritis and inflammation.

 The carotenoid Crocin present in it increases the oxygen flow to the brain.
 Thus, it helps treat arthritis.